View Mary Twardzik's Obituary on RepublicanHerald.com and share memories

 Mary was a member of St. Clare of Assisi Roman Catholic Church, Saint Clair.
 She was an avid Phillies fans and loved going to the casinos.

-She was preceded in death by six brothers, Michael, Charles, Peter, Stephen, George and John Stencovage.
+She was preceded in death by her husband, Joseph R. Twardzik, in 2003; and six brothers, Michael, Charles, Peter, Stephen, George and John Stencovage.

 Surviving are son, Robert Twardzik and his wife, Jean, of Pine Grove; daughter, Mary Ann Penkunas, widow of John, of Middleburg, Fla.; brother, Joseph Stencovage and his wife, Maryanne, of Saint Clair; two grandchildren, Adam and Andrew; nieces and nephews.